ina-foss/inaSpeechSegmenter/README.md

 # clone git repository
 $ git clone https://github.com/ina-foss/inaSpeechSegmenter.git
 # create a python 3 virtual environment and activate it
-$ virtualenv -p python3 env
+$ python -m venv env
 $ source env/bin/activate
 # install framework and dependencies
 # you should use pip instead of setup.py for installing from source